-The tightening of supply chains are threatening businesses globally due to the continuing pandemic; attaining “preferred buyer” status with suppliers through a supply chain finance program can help keep production – and profitability – moving forward.
+The tightening of supply chains are threatening businesses globally ; attaining “preferred buyer” status with suppliers through a supply chain finance program can help keep production – and profitability – moving forward.

 Manufacturers globally are trying to manage shortages of key components, higher raw material costs, and bidding wars on shipping in order to keep production moving.
-“We can’t get enough components, we can’t get containers, costs have been driven up tremendously,” Christopher Tse, chief executive officer of Hong Kong-based Musical Electronics Ltd., told Bloomberg in an August 2021 interview.
+“We can’t get enough components, we can’t get containers, costs have been driven up tremendously,” Christopher Tse, chief executive officer of Hong Kong-based Musical Electronics Ltd., said in an interview with Bloomberg.

 Skyrocketing Shipping Costs

 According to data from the freight-tracking firm Freightos, container shipping rates from China and East Asia to the United States’ East Coast climbed above $20,000, compared with about $4,000 a year ago.
 The cost of sending a container from Asia to Europe is about 10 times higher than in May 2020, while the cost from Shanghai to Los Angeles has grown by more than 600 percent, according to the Drewry World Container Index.
 Those attractive high prices for shipping companies are leading to the abandonment of other routes, causing the problem to spread.
 The shipping issues have been exacerbated by related imbalances: boats are backing up at ports, and as demand for goods booms in the United States, empty shipping containers haven’t been able to get back to China fast enough.

 The impacts are being felt across industries and are even leading to liquor, beer, and wine shortages.